yuexiaofeng/yuexiaofeng.github.io/_posts/2023-11-12-ai-notes-bayes.md

 ## Epilog

 We human use this try/error Bayesian approach all the time.
 Bayes is all about updating beliefs.
 We modify our opinions with objective information: Initial Beliefs + Recent Objective Data = A New and Improved Belief.
 That's how we build our positive feedback loop and how we learn from more experience.
-But hey, AI/ML seem to do it a lot faster than us:
+But hey, AI/ML seem to do it a lot faster than us[^fn3]:

 ![Fast enough](../assets/images/20231112/ml_fast_enough.png)

 ---
 [^fn1]: The Theory That Would Not Die: How Bayes' Rule Cracked the Enigma Code, Hunted Down Russian Submarines, and Emerged Triumphant from Two Centuries of Controversy, by Sharon Bertsch McGrayne.
-I have to say it's a quite text-heavy book, nevertheless with many riveting stories and caveats.
+I have to say it's a quite text-heavy book, nevertheless with many riveting stories and anecdotes.
+I also borrowed the equation from it: Initial Beliefs + Recent Objective Data = A New and Improved Belief.
 [^fn2]: The half-life of knowledge [wiki](https://en.wikipedia.org/wiki/Half-life_of_knowledge){:target="_blank"}.
+[^fn3]: I've seen it in different occasions.
+Not sure who it should be credited to, but here's [one](https://sprignaturemoves.com/machine-learning-2/){:target="_blank"}.